CZ-NIC/knot/doc/reference.rst

 *Default:* 30 days

-.. _policy_ksk-submittion-check:
+.. _policy_ksk-submission-check:

-ksk-submittion-check
+ksk-submission-check
 --------------------

-A list of :ref:`references<remote_id>` to parent's DNS servers to be checked for presence of corresponding DS records in case of KSK submittion.
+A list of :ref:`references<remote_id>` to parent's DNS servers to be checked for presence of corresponding DS records in case of KSK submission.
 All of them must have corresponding DS for the rollover to continue.
 If none specified, the rollover must be pushed forward manually.

 *Default:* not set

-.. _policy_ksk-submittion-check-interval:
+.. _policy_ksk-submission-check-interval:

-ksk-submittion-check-interval
+ksk-submission-check-interval
 -----------------------------

-Interval for periodic checks of DS resence on parent's DNS servers, in case of KSK submittion.
+Interval for periodic checks of DS resence on parent's DNS servers, in case of KSK submission.

 *Default:* 1 hour

-.. _policy_ksk-submittion-check-max:
+.. _policy_ksk-submission-timeout:

-ksk-submittion-check-max
+ksk-submission-timeout
 ------------------------

-After this period, the KSK submittion is automatically considered successful, even if all the check were negative or no parents are configured.
+After this period, the KSK submission is automatically considered successful, even if all the check were negative or no parents are configured.

 *Default:* infinity